stfxecutables/model_variance/drafts/details.md

 training samples $\mathbf{X}$.
 For reasons related to stratification, compute costs, and sample sizes, I limit $p$ to values in $\{25, 50, 75, 100\}$.

+Although you won't see any figures depicting this below, early tests showed this to be the largest source of variance in model performance and performance consistency metrics.

 ## Data Perturbation

 I develop a number of methods to perturb predictor values and simulate